GromovoiStanislav/NodeJS-gRPC/README.md

 - 13 - Auth service with gRCP (JS)
 - 14 - Realtime Chat with gRCP (JS)
 - 15 - gRPC backend for chat (JS)
+- 16 - gRPC with metadata and trailers "echo" example (JS)